Can you imagine making sales all day and not having to do anything to fulfill them? You simply collect the money.

 Some people want to charge very high in hopes of making more money.
 The problem with this is overcharging might scare away all your potential buyers.

 This is where your research comes in again.
 Look at other similar products and see how they’re priced.
 Check what other sellers of similar products include and what their quality is like.

-Personally, I like to sell small digital products that are useful like spreadsheets and planners in the $20 range.
-If you’re selling even smaller scale digital products like one invitation design I would say $3-$5 is a good price point.
+Personally, I like to sell small digital products that are useful, like spreadsheets and planners, in the $20 range.
+If you’re selling even smaller scale digital products like a one page printable, I would say $5 is a good price point.

 Where will you host it or sell it?

 Where you host or sell your product simply means how will people buy it from you.
 There are a lot of different ways to do this.

 - Shopify: This is a popular option if you want to have a store full of printables or templates for people to buy.
 There are several different plans, but usually they offer a free or very inexpensive trial option to give it a test run.

 - Etsy: (This link will get you 40 free listings) You could list your digital product on Etsy.
 You may get some sales from the people who are already shopping on Etsy and you can always link people to your products.
 The cost to list is .20 per listing and they also take 5% of the sale price.
 So it’s minimal as far as fees go.